 Let's change the name of Perl 6.
 Why not change the name of Perl 5 too?

-Think about it though.
-Perl 5 would be free to break backwards compatibility.
-More than that, it could stop halfway borrowing features from Perl 6 that are impossible to introduce properly to Perl 5 because Perl 5's infrastructure just can't support them.
+The benefits are obvious.
+Perl would be free to break backwards compatibility.
+More than that, it could stop halfway borrowing features from P6 that are impossible to introduce properly to Perl because Perl's infrastructure just can't support them.

 It could remove features and vestigial libraries from the core, like dumpvar.pl (look it up) and h2xs.
 It could clean up the bareword lexing mess and the dative syntax mess.
 It might even allow the autopromotion of bare blocks into first-class functions in places other than only the first argument of a predeclared and prototyped function.

 All of the creaky old ported-straight-from-Fortran tutorials would obviously no longer apply.
 Awful, awful examples and books would no longer work.
 Search engine result ranks would be open to a shiny new world of good code and great documentation from the start.